 An organisation cannot obtain or maintain charitable status if it has as one of its purposes a “disqualifying purpose” A disqualifying purpose is one which promotes unlawful activities, promotes activities that are against the public interest or promotes or opposes a political party or candidate.

-If you would like to know more about the steps involved in setting up, incorporating or running a charity, contact our team of LegalVision lawyers.
+If you would like to know more about the steps involved in setting up, incorporating or running a charity, see the ACNC website.